 General Statements About the Second Coming

-Two passages about the second coming of Christ urge believers to pursue holiness and know that that the proof of our faith will result in the believer’s praise, glory, and honor when Christ appears.
+Two passages about the second coming of Christ urge believers to pursue holiness and know that the proof of our faith will result in the believer’s praise, glory, and honor when Christ appears.

 . . . without blame at the coming of our Lord Jesus Christ.
 1 Thessalonians 5:23 (NASB)

-so that the proof of your faith, being more precious than old which is perishable, even though tested by fire, may be found to result in praise and glory and honor at the revelation of Jesus Christ . . .
+so that the proof of your faith, being more precious than gold which is perishable, even though tested by fire, may be found to result in praise and glory and honor at the revelation of Jesus Christ . . .
 1 Peter 1:7 (NASB)

 Three more passages also affirm that Christ will return when they indicate that believers will love and look forward to His second coming.
 These verses encourage us to not be discouraged but to be patient and confident that He is coming.